Unleash/unleash/README.md

 # I Need help

-- [Join Unleash on Slack](https://join.slack.com/t/unleash-community/shared_invite/enQtNjUxMjU2MDc0MTAxLTM5Yzk2YWE2ZTk1OTZhOTJiNTEzMzA5YmEwMDE3MDJiNDQ3ZWExZGZjMmUyY2UyMWQ0NTI3NGRjNDhlMjExZjM) want ask open questions about Unleash, feature toggling or discuss these topics in general.
+- [Join Unleash on Slack](https://join.slack.com/t/unleash-community/shared_invite/enQtNjUxMjU2MDc0MTAxLTM5Yzk2YWE2ZTk1OTZhOTJiNTEzMzA5YmEwMDE3MDJiNDQ3ZWExZGZjMmUyY2UyMWQ0NTI3NGRjNDhlMjExZjM) if you want ask open questions about Unleash, feature toggling or discuss these topics in general.
 - [Create a issue request](https://github.com/Unleash/unleash/issues/new) if you have found a bug or have ideas on how to improve Unleash.

 ## Other resources